torvalds/linux/Documentation/filesystems/fscrypt.rst

 - ``version`` must be FSCRYPT_POLICY_V1 (0) if
   struct fscrypt_policy_v1 is used or FSCRYPT_POLICY_V2 (2) if
   struct fscrypt_policy_v2 is used.
-(Note: we refer to the original policy version as "v1", though its version code is really 0.)
+(Analte: we refer to the original policy version as "v1", though its version code is really 0.)
   For new encrypted directories, use v2 policies.